gruntjs/grunt-contrib-coffee/README.md

 ## Release History

+ * 2013-01-08   v0.4.0rc5   Updating to work with grunt v0.4.0rc5.
+Switching to this.filesSrc api.
- * 2012-12-14   v0.4.0   Conversion to grunt v0.4 conventions.
+ * 2012-12-14   v0.4.0a   Conversion to grunt v0.4 conventions.
 Remove experimental destination wildcards.
  * 2012-10-11   v0.3.2   Rename grunt-contrib-lib dep to grunt-lib-contrib.
  * 2012-09-24   v0.3.1   Don't fail when there are no files.
  * 2012-09-23   v0.3.0   Global options depreciated.